alanzanattadev/molecule-landing/docs/getting-started-using-a-plan.md

 All Molecule plugins have the same workflow:

-* They analyse your project's files to find the files they are interested by ;
+* They analyse your project's files to find the files they are interested in ;
-* They execute some operation on these files (analyse, testing,...) ;
+* They execute some operation on these files (syntax analysis, unit tests, etc) ;
 * They output a stream of messages to describe their result ;

 These messages are called **Diagnostics**, and can be accessed in the